SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 This sample leverages the custom rule feature of the Streaming Service.
 This sample dynamically generates a CCL file that implements the aggregations, and the necessary streams to interact with the Streaming Service.

 This streaming aggregation sample is mainly control by the JSON configuration file.
-The JSON configuration file has two type of configurations: streams and rules.
+The JSON configuration file has two types of configurations: streams and rules.

 1. Streams: This section defines the supported aggregations and whether a persistence aggregation needs to be calculated.
 2. Rules: This section defines what are aggregations are subscribed by a sensor profile and a rule.